bfontaine/web-pp/README.md

 make run
 ```

 And open your browser at `localhost:8000`.
+You’ll have to wait a few seconds
+the first time because the JS/CSS/HTML code will be minified.